sohoffice/piaas/documents/App.md

 This is the main configuration file, where you describe the connection info of remote machines.
 It can also be used to define apps.

-You can configure multiple apps.
 When configured with multiple apps, you'll have to specify the app name as a target.
-If only one app is configured, you may skip that part in command line.
+However, if you only have one app, you may skip it.

 An example of piaasconfig.yml